thaihangchung7/thaihangchung7.github.io/_notes/PositronAS.md

 ## Slow Positrons

 Two common mechanisms produce positrons, radioactive decay and pair production.
-As a result, positrons are produced with a wide energy spectrum and can only be used for bulk studies.
+As a result, positrons are produced with a wide energy spectrum and are not "fine tuned".
+Such positrons can only be used for bulk studies.

 For the purposes of performing depth-resolved (monitoring defects as a function of depth) studies on surfaces, interfaces, thin films, and defects induced by ion irradiation, we require tunable monoenergetic slow positron beams via moderation.